mapninja/Earthsys144/Labs/Week_03/ArcGIS_Online_FieldMaps.md

 By the end of the exercise, you should be familiar enough to create your own field data collection applications, customized to your research needs.

+**_Note that the examples and many of the features you will need for your Data Collection app require the use of the Classic Map Viewer/Editor in ArcGIS Online.
+Anytime you are asked to open or create a map, be sure that you are using the Classic Map Viewer.
+If you find yourself in the new Map Viewer (Beta), you should be able to switch at teh top of the page_**

 ## Part 1: Create a Feature Layer